Retirement poverty: what it is and how you could avoid being a penniless pensioner

 When it comes to putting away extra each month, saving into a pension is handy as you won’t be paying tax on the contributions.
 Another person can pay into your pension on your behalf – especially useful in relationships where one person works and the other doesn’t.
 Pensions like Aviva’s can be accessed directly, through the workplace, or via a financial adviser.

-Investing in a rental property to fund retirement is also an option, but no longer the reliable income it once was, with higher investment needed and ever-changing taxes and regulations.
+Investing in a rental property to fund retirement is also an option.

 Remember, that the value of your investments can fall as well as rise and you might not get back what you invest.